 Click here to view a video about the exhibition in House of Sweden.

 Video produced for Embassy of Sweden in USA by Antonella Ciancio/Magma Productions LLC.

 Helene Schmitz was born in Stockholm, Sweden in 1960.
 She has a bachelor’s degree in film and art history from Stockholm University.
 Schmitz has put together numerous exhibitions in her home country and abroad, and she has produced several award-winning books in collaboration with writers, philosophers, and historians.

-House of Sweden will reopen to the public on April 17.
-"Dreamland" will be on display in House of Sweden until December, 2021.
+"Dreamland" will be on display in House of Sweden until December 2021.